roboneurolibre/QC-imaging-demographics/paper.md

 # Relation between age and sex

-Our initial approach to analyzing age and sex demographics in imaging studies was to use a population pyramid, where age distributions for each sex are displayed as stacked horizontal histograms.
-However, this method presents challenges due to inconsistencies in how studies report age.
+Our initial approach to visualizing age and sex demographics was to use a population pyramid, where the number of studies reporting male and female participants with an average age within a given age bracket are displayed as opposing horizontal bars.
+While this allows for some insight into male and female participant age distributions, it relies only on the reported mean ages for each sex, and neglects within-study age distributions.
+This simplification can obscure important differences in how age is distributed across participants.

-Some studies provide detailed age information, either by reporting individual ages (which is rare) or by reporting distribution metrics such as standard deviation alongside the mean.
-However, most studies lack this level of detail.
-By grouping studies solely based only on average age, we lose crucial information about the actual age distribution within each study.
-Additionally, this approach assumes that the age distributions of male and female participants within a study are similar, which may not be the case, potentially further skewing the data.

 ## Figure 6